 The following ladder segment provides a time proportioned on/off control output.
-It converts the continuous output in V2005 to on/off control using the output coil, Y0.
+It converts the continuous output in V2005 to on/off control, using the ouptut coil, Y0.

-The example program uses two timers to generate On/Off control.
+The example program uses two timers to generate on/off control.
 It makes the following assumptions, which you can alter to fit your application:

-- The loop table starts at V2000, so the control output is at V2005. - The data format of the control output is 12-bit, unipolar (0 FFF). - The time base (one full cycle) for the On/Off waveform is 10 seconds.
-We use a fast timer (0.01 sec/tick), counting to 1000 ticks (10 seconds). - The On/Off control output is Y0.
+- The loop table starts at V2000, so the control output is at V2005. - The data format of the control output is 12-bit, unipolar (0 FFF or 0 - 4095). - The on/off control output is Y0.